Jack LaFontaine

-Jack LaFontaine (born January 6, 1998) is a Canadian professional ice hockey goaltender for the Kansas City Mavericks in the ECHL while under contract to the Coachella Valley Firebirds of the American Hockey League (AHL).
-He was drafted 75th overall by the Carolina Hurricanes in the 2016 NHL Entry Draft.
+Jack LaFontaine (born January 6, 1998) is a Canadian professional ice hockey goaltender for Eisbären Berlin of the Deutsche Eishockey Liga (DEL).
+He was drafted 75th overall by the Carolina Hurricanes in the 2016 NHL entry draft.

 Playing career

 Junior

 After spending two seasons at Michigan, primarily serving as a backup goaltender, LaFontaine signed with the Penticton Vees of the British Columbia Hockey League (BCHL) on June 18, 2018.
 During the 2018–19 season, he posted a 30–13–1 record with a 2.19 goals-against average (GAA) and .923 save percentage.
 Following an outstanding season, he was named BCHL's Top Goaltender.

 College

 LaFontaine began his collegiate career for the University of Michigan during the 2016–17 season.
 During his freshman season, he appeared in 11 games, where he posted a 1–7–1 record, with a 3.34 GAA and .911 save percentage.
 During his sophomore season, he appeared in 11 games, where he posted a 4–4 record, with a 3.51 GAA and .889 save percentage.

 On August 20, 2019, LaFontaine enrolled at the University of Minnesota.
 During his junior season, he posted a 9–9–6 record, with a 2.55 GAA and .919 save percentage, in a COVID-19 shortened season.
 He made his debut for the Gophers on October 11, 2019, in a game against Colorado College.

 During his senior season, LaFontaine was the national leader in wins (21–6–0) and save percentage (.936) while ranking second in goals against average (1.74), among goalies that have started at least half their team's games.
 He was tied for second nationally in shutouts with five.
 He entered the NCAA tournament having allowed two goals or fewer in 26 of his last 21 starts dating back to the end of the 2019–20 season.
 LaFontaine set two program records for single-season save percentage (.934) and single-season goals against average (1.79).
 Following an outstanding season, he was named to the All-Big Ten First Team, Big Ten Goaltender of the Year, and awarded the Mike Richter Award.
 On April 2, 2021, LaFontaine announced he would return to Minnesota for a fifth year during the 2021–22 season.
-On January 9, 2022, LaFontaine signed a one-year, entry-level contract with the Carolina Hurricanes.